CS-DS-125/125book/py4e_rst/15-database.rst

    as MySQL.

 ..
 [2]
-   In general, when a sentence starts with “if all goes well” you will find that the code needs to use try/except.
+   In general, when a sentence starts with "if all goes well" you will find that the code needs to use try/except.